Brain tumours kill more children and adults under the age of 40 than any other cancer

-Our Director of Research, Dr Kieran Breen, has analysed the current evidence for the use of cannabis as a potential treatment for brain tumours.
+We have analysed the evidence for the use of cannabis as a potential treatment for brain tumours.

 Sativex was rigorously tested for its safety and efficacy before receiving approval, and is distinguished from cannabis in its raw form by its specific components.
 The composition, formulation and dose have been developed to provide medicinal benefits with minimal psychoactive effects.